Using a t-shirt heat press machine in your business is an affordable and easily accessible way to create custom apparel.

 - Set temperature.
 Adjust the thermostat setting to the temperature that is required by the process you’re using.

 - Open the press.
-Then, set your t-shirt down with the side you’re placing the design on facing up.
+Then, set your t-shirt down on the side you’re placing the design on facing up.

 - Place transfer.
 Place the transfer on the shirt facing down.
-You can use a combination of t-squares, rulers, or custom cut templates to make sure each design is placed correctly.
+You can use a combination of t-squares, rulers, laser alignment tools or custom cut templates to make sure each design is placed correctly.

 - Close press.
 Ensure the press locks firmly in place.
 Some models use air pressure to help close and open the t-shirt heat press.
 Your hands are free to do other things.